arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ### Data Processing

-In this step, you will use an audio processing block optimized for the NDP120 processor found on the Nicla Voice.
-This block uses a *Fast Fourier Transform (FFT)* to convert audio data from the time domain to the frequency domain, helping in extracting meaningful features for classification.
+In this step, you will use an audio processing block specifically optimized for the NDP120 processor integrated into the Nicla Voice.
+This block uses a *Fast Fourier Transform (FFT)* to convert audio signals from the time domain into the frequency domain, extracting meaningful features for classification.

-Dimensionality reduction techniques visualize the features, describing different clusters for glass-breaking and non-glass-breaking sounds.
+Dimensionality reduction techniques help visualize and cluster features, effectively distinguishing between glass-breaking and non-glass-breaking sounds.

-The image below shows the time series and audio processing block configuration in Edge Impulse.
-Configuring parameters like window size and frequency is important for extracting meaningful audio data features.
-It can be found within the **Create Impulse** section in the Edge Impulse platform.
+The first image below shows the time series configuration and audio processing block in Edge Impulse.
+Configurable parameters, such as window size and frequency, are important in extracting the most meaningful features for audio data classification.

+These configurations are available in the **Create Impulse** section of the Edge Impulse platform.

 ![Signal Processing Configuration](assets/edge-impulse-config.png)

-The processing block provides configurable parameters such as window size and feature scaling, allowing you to fine-tune signal processing.
-This application note emphasizes the ease with which these configurations can be adjusted.
+The processing block includes customizable settings such as window size and feature scaling, allowing users to fine-tune signal processing based on specific application requirements.
+This flexibility provides optimal feature extraction and improved classification accuracy.

 ![Feature Generation and Visualization](assets/edge-generation-visualization.png)

+The second image shows the output of feature generation.
+The data visualization reveals clusters corresponding to glass-breaking and non-glass-breaking audio samples.

-In the image above, you can see the feature generation output.
-The data is visualized in clusters, which helps you understand the different features of the glass-breaking and non-glass-breaking classes.
-It can be found within the **Parameters** tab from **Syntiant** section in the Edge Impulse platform.
+This helps us understand how well the system can separate these two types of sounds, which can be accessed under the **Parameters** tab of the **Syntiant** section in Edge Impulse.

 ### Model Training